 Administering Local Anesthesia

 Before we begin your procedure, we’ll thoroughly dry the area and apply the topical anesthesia.
-After a few minutes, the surface area will be numb, and we can inject the numbing medication into the area.
-In order to keep you comfortable during the numbing process, we use the following measures:
+After a few minutes, the surface area will be numb, and we can inject the numbing medication into the area so that your procedure is as comfortable as possible.

 You will still feel the effects of local anesthetic for a couple of hours after your treatment is complete.
 You may feel as though your cheeks, lips, or gums are swollen, but they aren’t.
 The numbness also makes speaking difficult for a while.
 To avoid accidental injury, you should wait to eat or chew anything until you have full feeling back in your face.